VijayRod/demo/container-storage/logs/k8s-cni-azure.md

 18:11:42.780466 IP 10.244.2.89.http > aks-nodepool1-29985679-vmss000006.internal.cloudapp.net.46228: Flags [F.], seq 239, ack 79, win 509, options [nop,nop,TS val 1692379345 ecr 2836559825], length 0
 18:11:42.851135 IP aks-nodepool1-29985679-vmss000006.internal.cloudapp.net.46228 > 10.244.2.89.http: Flags [.], ack 240, win 501, options [nop,nop,TS val 2836559898 ecr 1692379345], length 0

+# scenario.no traffic to the pod for traffic originating from outside the vnet
-# scenario: traffic is reaching the node (destination vm) hosting the pod, but not reaching the pod
+# traffic is reaching the node (destination vm) hosting the pod, but not reaching the pod
+# tcpdump: traffic must reach the AKS node that hosts the pod
 # logs
 simultaneous tcpdump captures from source (jumpbox) and destination VMs containing the issue repro the gmt time of the issue